 The Spanish alphabet -How to pronounce the 37 sounds like a native speaker

-You might have heard that, in Spanish, we pronounce the words as they’re written.
+You might have heard that, in Spanish, we pronounce the words as we spell them.

-In other words, there’s more than one way to pronounce most of the letters, like the letter B, the letter C or the letter N.
+In other words.
+There’s more than one way to pronounce most of the letters, like the letters B, C or N.

-Working on the sounds of Spanish and its articulation point is essential to hold a fluent conversation without forcing people to put too much effort into it.
+If you want people to pay attention to you, you should be able to produce these 37 sounds.
+And to know its articulation point.
+It is essential to hold a fluent conversation without forcing people to put too much effort into it.
+Without boring them to tears.

 Table of contents